Other ADB Members

 |02B - Support policies for long-term lending info_outline|

 |02B1 - Interest rate adjustments||

 No amount/estimate: (i) 3 March 2020 and 19 March 2020, The policy rate was cut by 25 basis points twice to 0.25%.
 5 May 2020, 2 June 2020, 7 July 2020, 4 August 2020, 1 September 2020, and 6 October 2020, the RBA announced that it will maintain the current rates.
 30 June 2020, While the cash rate target has remained at 25 basis points, the actual cash rate traded in the market has declined to around 13–14 basis points.
 3 November 2020, The RBA announced a reduction in the cash rate to 10 basis points.
-On 2 February and 2 March 2021, the RBA announced that it will maintain the targets of 10 basis points for the cash rate; (ii) 3 November 2020, The RBA reduced the interest rate on new drawings under the TFF to 10 basis points, from the current 25 basis points.
+On 2 February, 2 March, 6 April, 4 May, 1 June, 6 July, and 3 August 2021 [update], the RBA announced that it will maintain the targets of 10 basis points for the cash rate; (ii) 3 November 2020, The RBA reduced the interest rate on new drawings under the TFF to 10 basis points, from the current 25 basis points.